Making fair and sustainable use of biodiversity

-Title: Promotion of economic potentials of biodiversity in an equitable and sustainable way for the implementation of the Nagoya Protocol in Central America (access and benefit-sharing, ABS)
+Title: Promotion of economic potentials of biodiversity in an equitable and sustainable way for the implementation of the Nagoya Protocol in Central America and the Dominican Republic (Access and Benefit-Sharing, ABS)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)